Choose delivery during checkout: Email voucher or ship ticket booklets. ?

 Harvard Museum of Natural History

 Explore the University’s most visited museum: dinosaurs, meteorites, rare minerals and hundreds of animals.
-Get close to the world’s only mounted Kronosaurus, a 42-foot-long marine reptile; a 1,642-pound amethyst geode; whale skeletons.
+Get close to the world’s only mounted Kronosaurus, a 42-foot-long marine reptile; a 1,642-pound amethyst geode; and whale skeletons.
 Don’t miss the famous exhibit of 3,000 Glass Flowers.

 26 Oxford St.

 Open daily, 9am-5pm

 Closed Thanksgiving, Christmas Eve Day, Christmas Day and New Year's Day